Recorded on: 7/15/2024

 (Based on engagement, goal alignment, and key moment analysis)

 The therapist and client talk time are relatively balanced, with the therapist speaking slightly more than the client.
-The therapist is guiding the session and providing feedback, while the client is actively participating and sharing their experiences and concerns.
-The distribution suggests a collaborative therapeutic environment.
+This indicates a good level of engagement from both parties, with the therapist guiding the conversation and the client actively participating.